graphql/graphql.github.io/site/learn/Learn-Execution.md

 This example is written in JavaScript, however GraphQL servers can be built in [many different languages](/code/).
 A resolver function receives three arguments:

-- `obj` The previous object, which for a field on the root Query type is often not used.
+- `obj` The previous object (also called `RootValue`), which for a field on the root Query type is often not used.
 - `args` The arguments provided to the field in the GraphQL query.
 - `context` A value which is provided to every resolver and holds important contextual information like the currently logged in user, or access to a database.